-MECA 601 Advanced Mechatronics System Design 3(3,0) This course u This course uses computer-aided design methodologies for synthesis of multivariable Mechatronics Mechatronics system design.
+MECA 601 Advanced Mechatronics System Design 3(3,0)

+This course uses computer-aided design methodologies for synthesis of multivariable Mechatronics system design.
 Topics covered include: sequential tasks integration of several engineering systems, finite state machine based design, direct problem, indirect problem, multi objective optimization problems, performance and robustness trade-offs, model-based compensators, and nonlinear effects.
-Pre-requisite: MECA MECA 443.
+Pre-requisite: MECA 443.

-MECA 602 Multi Agent System MAS 3(3,0) The objective e of the course is to present tools and methodologies for per forming system realization in a multidisciplinary design context.
+MECA 602Multi Agent System MAS3(3,0)The objective of the course is to present tools and methodologies for performing system realization in a multidisciplinary design context.
 Focus will be equally strong on all three aspects of the problem: (i) the multidisciplinary character of engineering systems, (ii) design of these complex systems, and (iii) tools for realization.
-Pre-requisite: Instructor's consent.
+Prerequisite: Instructor's consent.

-MECA 607 Manufacturing System & Supply Chain Design 3(3,0) This course focuses on decision making for system design, as it an rises in manufacturing g systems and supply chains.
-Students are exposed to framewo orks and models for str ucturing the key issues and trade-offs.
-It also introduces various models, methods and software tools for logistics network design, capacity planning ng and flexibility, make-buy, and integration with product development.
-Industry applications and cases illu strate concepts and challenges.
+MECA 607 Manufacturing System & Supply Chain Design

+This course focuses on decision making for system design, as it arises in manufacturing systems and supply chains.
+Students are exposed to frameworks and models for structuring the key issues and trade-offs.
+It also introduces various models, methods and software tools for logistics network design, capacity planning and flexibility, make-buy, and integration with product development.
+Industry applications and cases illustrate concepts and challenges.
 Pre-requisite: MECH 422.